pulumi/pulumi/docs/design/x-cloud.md

 useful low-level primitive abstractions like filesystems, process models, and timer APIs -- among other things -- they must create an abstraction layer just above the underlying operating system.
 Doing so lets 99% of the users of those abstractions forget about the gory details of targeting Linux vs. macOS vs. Windows.
 But those low-level developers need to worry about `#ifdef`ing their code and bridging the gap.
-And in Mu, we can achieve the same economics.
+And in Coconut, we can achieve the same economics.

 To do this, the developer providing a low-level abstraction must conditionalize resource usage.
-The context object exposed to the MetaMu programming languages tells the program information about the target environment, including whether the target is AWS, Google Cloud, Azure, and so on.
+The context object exposed to the CocoLang programming languages tells the program information about the target environment, including whether the target is AWS, Google Cloud, Azure, and so on.
 As such, the `Table` can pick DynamoDB in AWS, DocumentDB in Azure, Bigtable in Google Cloud, and perhaps even fall back to MongoDB option as a more complex default elsewhere.